Beka-Merebashvili/clock-app/README.md

 ![Design preview for the Clock app coding challenge](./preview.jpg)

-## Welcome! 👋

-Thanks for purchasing this premium Frontend Mentor coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
-These premium challenges are perfect portfolio pieces, so please feel free to use what you create in your portfolio to show others.

-**To do this challenge, you need a solid understanding of HTML, CSS and JavaScript.**

 ## The challenge

 Your challenge is to build out this clock application and get it looking as close to the design as possible.
 You'll be using the following APIs to retrieve the necessary data: